GBotogoske/camera_protozero/README.md

 # camera_protozero
 To run the code just to python3 cam.py
 Keyboard commands:
 q - quit
 p - take a picture

+Now there is the web application version:
+To run:
+python3 cam_online.py

+At both cases, it saves the pictures at the folder photo at same directory of the main script

 ----------------------------------
 The camera is found automatically searching at the folder /sys/class/video4linux